What is an Occupational Therapy Aide?

-Occupational Therapy Aide Job Description Under close supervision of an occupational therapist or occupational therapy assistant, perform only delegated, selected, or routine tasks in specific situations.
+Occupational Therapy Aide Example Under close supervision of an occupational therapist or occupational therapy assistant, perform only delegated, selected, or routine tasks in specific situations.
 These duties include preparing patient and treatment room.

 - Prepare and maintain work area, materials, and equipment and maintain inventory of treatment and educational supplies.